annadalmolin/CRAFT/README.md

 1. create the _sequence_extraction/_ directory into the project directory
 2. add the _backsplice_sequence_1.fa_, _backsplice_sequence_1.txt_ and _backsplice_circRNA_length_1.txt_ files, in the format described above, to _sequence_extraction/_
 3. add the _backsplice_gene_name.txt_ file, in the format described above, to _sequence_extraction/_
 4. if the user wants to filter for miRNA binding sites overlapped with AGO2 binding sites, he/she must also add the file _region_to_extract_1.bed_ to _sequence_extraction/_.
-The file in BED6 format must have six columns tab-separated: circRNA chromosome, 0-based start position, 1-based end position, backsplice coordinates, score, strand.
+The file in BED6 format must have six tab-separated columns: circRNA chromosome, 0-based start position, 1-based end position, backsplice coordinates, score, strand.
 Each row represents a single separated region from which the circRNA is arranged (exon, intron, part of exon/intron or intergenic region).
 An example of _region_to_extract_1.bed_ is:

 		11	33286412	33287511	11:33286412-33287511	.	+
 		15	64499291	64500166	15:64499291-64500166	.	+